blltrx/sitemd/content/P-plat0.md

 <video width="100%" autoplay muted loop src="/assets/plat-0_CDF.mp4">your browser probably doesn't support mp4 files if you see this, sorry! (you can download the video <a href="/assetsplat-0_RDH.mp4" download >by clicking here</a>!</video>

-## next stop: Bradford Forster Square (BDQ)
+## Bradford Forster Square (BDQ)

-living in Leeds this one is easy, i just forgot to do it because i forgot the opening date. i plan on doing this in July '25.
+14/7/25

+i have now done this, an update will be written before the end of the day.

+## next stop: Edinburgh Haymarket (HYM)

+i have no idea how i'm going to do this one.

 ## where are the others?